kob-aha/gradle-workshop/exercises/exercise-6/README.md

     \--- Project ':server'
     ```

 - Add java plugin to both modules.
-Make sure to achieve this by editing build.gradle located next to this file and **NOT** by adding build.gradle inside every module.
+Make sure to achieve this by editing build.gradle located next to this file and **NOT** by editing build.gradle inside every module.

     >**_Hint:_** Take a look at [Project.subprojects](https://docs.gradle.org/current/javadoc/org/gradle/api/Project.html#subprojects-groovy.lang.Closure-)